SarthakMakhija/cached/README.md

 let cached = CacheD::new(ConfigBuilder::new(COUNTERS, CAPACITY, CACHE_WEIGHT).build());
 ```
-This example creates an instance of **Cached** with a total size of 1024 bytes.
+This example creates an instance of **CacheD** with a total size of 1024 bytes.
 After the space is full, `put` of a new key/value pair will result in `AdmissionPolicy` deciding whether the incoming key/value pair should be accepted.
 If the new key/value pair gets accepted, some existing key/value pairs are evicted to create the required space.